QuantEcon/lecture-source-jl/rst_files/testing.rst

 This tells Julia to write the results of package operations to ``ExampleProject``'s TOML, and use the versions of packages specified there

+Note that the base environment isn't special, except that it's what's loaded by a freshly-started REPL or Jupyter notebook

 2. Add a package

 .. code-block:: julia